The Study Variety of Conformal Kinematics: Introduction

-After recalling some well-known facts about \CGA in Section~\ref{sec:cga}, the subsequent Section~\ref{sec:study-variety} features an investigation of the Study variety $\SV$ based on a four quaternion representation of \CGAp.
+After recalling some well-known facts about the conformal geometric algebra associated to 3D space in Section~\ref{sec:cga}, the subsequent Section~\ref{sec:study-variety} features an investigation of the Study variety $\SV$ based on a four quaternion representation of \CGAp.
 There we also introduce the null quadric $\NQ$, a quadric in $\P^{15}$ which we consider important for the geometric explanation of certain kinematic phenomena.
 One instance of this can be found in Section~\ref{sec:straight-lines} where we characterize straight lines through the identity on $\SV$, proof that they are precisely the elementary motions investigated in \cite{dorst16}, and relate the intersection points with $\NQ$ to Dorst's generation from two vectors.
-Combining the concepts and methods developed in previous Sections with standard factorization algorithms for Clifford algebras \cite{li18:_clifford_algebras} already allows computing multiple decompositions of conformal motions given by generic rotor polynomials into products of elementary Dorst motions.
+Combining the concepts and methods developed in previous Sections with standard factorization algorithms for Clifford algebras \cite{li18:_clifford_algebras} already allows computing multiple decompositions of conformal motions given by generic spinor polynomials into products of simple motions.
 We provide one example in Section~\ref{sec:outlook}.